kajdreef/slides/inf295-program-analysis/tosem17-dynamic-dependence-summaries/presentation.md

 ## Summary Application

-1. Symbolic names in a method summary's input and output sets are substituted with their respective concreate locations at a method invocation.
+1. Symbolic names in a method summary's input and output sets are substituted with their respective concrete locations at a method invocation.
 2. Dependencies between the input and output of a method invocation are used to derive the runtime dependencies.

 ----